CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 * Minecraft versions other than 1.4.7 don't work
   * The long-term goal is to merge the differences between the 1.2.5/1.5.2 branches into something runtime-configurable
   * But the short-term goal is to make 1.4.7 work!
-* Run configs have disappeared
+* Run configs are kinda wacky:
+  * For `runClient` etc tasks, I partially backported some of the newer Loom dynamic-run-config stuff
+  * The tasks work, but generated IDE run configs don't
-* I don't know how broken Eclipse is
+* I don't know how broken Eclipse is.
-* `modCompile` configurations and friends probably don't work, but you knew that already
+* `modCompile` configurations and friends probably don't work
+* Source remapping tasks don't work
+* `migrateMappings` won't work (but what is there to even migrate to?)
 * Probably a lot of other things don't work

 What I'd like to fix: